How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 • They get too sensitive and insecure whenever they hear constructive criticism.

-Yes, it is normal for teenagers to have mood swings, considering they are dealing with hormonal changes as their physical features develop.
+Yes, it is normal for teenagers and many children to have mood swings.
+One moment, you have low energy; the other, you feel hyper-energized.
+Considering they are dealing with hormonal changes as their physical features develop, it also makes sense that their mood gets affected as well.

+Aside from a child’s experience, other ways can make a child depressed–puberty.
 Yes, puberty can make you feel depressed.
-The reason is that hormonal changes can intensify a person’s emotions, thus possibly turning sadness into depression.
+The reason is that hormonal changes can intensify a person’s emotions, especially a child’s emotions, thus possibly turning sadness into depression.
+This is why, during this stage of hormonal changes, it is more likely for depressed teens to occur.

 • Demanding academic schedule